Email: firstname.lastname@example.org | Tel: 01223 (7)68272 | Office: East Forvie Building

-James graduated from Kings College London in 2004 with an MSc in Health Psychology, having already attained a BSc. in Psychology from Queens University, Belfast.
-James joined the Primary Care Unit in May 2005 where he took up the post of Research Assistant, working on a pilot study to examine smoking cessation through the use of mobile phone text messaging and subsequently iQuit in Practice, a feasibility trial evaluating a tailored web and text messaging based intervention for smoking cessation in primary care.
+James graduated from Kings College London with an MSc in Health Psychology, having already attained a B.A. in Psychology from Queens University, Belfast.
+Upon joining the Primary Care Unit he worked on a pilot study to examine smoking cessation through the use of mobile phone text messaging, and a feasibility trial, iQuit in Practice, evaluating a tailored web and text messaging based intervention for smoking cessation in primary care.
+James’s PhD focussed on adherence to medication among survivors of stroke and TIA (transient ischaemic attack).

 Faulkner, K., Sutton, S., Jamison, J., Sloan, M., Boase, S., & Naughton F. Are nurses and auxiliary healthcare workers equally effective in delivering smoking cessation support in primary care?”
 Nicotine Tob Res (2016) 18 (5): 1054-1060.